GloriaColmenares/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the University of Münster studying the efficiency of energy markets at the intersection with environmental and public economics using computational techniques.
+I am a PhD student at the University of Münster examining the efficiency of energy markets at the intersection with environmental and public economics using computational techniques.